 Once licenses for Minecraft Education have been purchased and assigned and the game installed, users can begin signing in to play, learn, and create!

 If you’re a teacher and would like some training on how to use Minecraft Education, there are a wealth of options available.
 The options range from in-person to self-directed online courses.
 To learn more, check out Training for Minecraft Educators.

-If you have any questions or need assistance, you can visit the Help Center and search the Knowledge Base for more articles like this, engage with members of the Minecraft Education Community in the Community Forums, or contact the support team via the submit a request form.
+If you have any questions or need assistance, you can visit the Support Center and search the Knowledge Base for more articles like this, engage with members of the Minecraft Education Community in the Help Forums or the Teacher's Lounge, or contact the support team via the submit a request form.